 The transfer of a real estate asset must be recorded in a notarial deed.
-It is then registered and recorded in the mortgage registry held by the Land Registration and VAT Authorities (Administration de l'Enregistrement, des Domaines et de la TVA), in order to be opposable towards third parties.
-The deed is also applicable to all other remaining in rem rights pertaining to real estate assets, to any mortgage inscriptions or easements (with the exception of legal easements), and to commercial lease agreements with a duration of more than nine years.
+It is then registered and recorded in the mortgage registry held by the Land Registration and VAT Authorities (Administration de l'Enregistrement, des Domaines et de la TVA) to be opposable towards third parties.
+It is also applicable to all other remaining in rem rights pertaining to real estate assets, to any mortgage inscriptions or easements (with the exception of legal easements), and to commercial lease agreements with a duration of over nine years.